Izdatyi/node-red-contrib-fusion/README.md

 This node will save all incoming messages in memory and publish dictionaries of messages whenever a message is updated.

 Dictionaries must be configured by sending a message with the topic `fusion-configuration`.
 Its payload is a configuration object.
 The key `outputTopic`  configures the topic of the published dictionary *(`fusion` by default)*.
 The key `inputTopics` is a list of topics to fusion *(empty list by default)*.
 When `allowUndefined` is true, dictionaries containing undefined values will be published as well *(false by default)*.
 A `additionalData` object could be set to include in the fused messages.
+When `onlyPayloads` is true *(false by default)*, only the payloads are merged.

 Dictionaries may be deleted by sending a message with the topic `fusion-deletion` and the outputTopic as payload.